Jumbo Bakery Style Meyer Lemon Crumb Muffins with Meyer Lemon Curd. All the Meyer lemony goodness in one, giant muffin. Six jumbo lemon muffins.

 No need to worry if they aren't sitting all the way into the tin, the butter helps keep them down but as soon as you fill with batter they will fit the tin perfectly.

-After the batter is all scooped in, cover the tops with the crumb.
-There is a lot of crumb, but because the liners are extra high the crumb stays in while baking.
+There is a lot of crumb in these lemon crumb muffins, but because the liners are extra high the crumb stays in while baking.
 Maybe a piece or two spills out, that is ok.
+Who doesn't love lemon muffins with crumb topping?

 Golden, jumbo Meyer lemon crumb muffins.
 These smell amazing when baking.
 Lemon zest and juice in the muffins, lemon curd, lemon zest in the crumb too.
 And if you want, you can add a lemon icing too!